Chris Clarkson: Castleford Tigers

-It was revealed on 7 January 2019, that Clarkson had been offered a trial at Castleford (Heritage № 988), in hope of earning a permanent deal at the club.
+It was revealed on 7 January 2019, that Clarkson had been offered a trial at Castleford, in hope of earning a permanent deal at the club.
 It was revealed on 15 February 2019 that, after a successful trial period, Clarkson had signed a one-year contract at Castleford.
 He was assigned shirt number 33.
 Clarkson made his Castleford début on 23 February 2019, in a 6-40 victory over the London Broncos.
 Clarkson scored his first try for the Castleford side on 1 March 2019, in a 32-16 triumph over his former club Hull Kingston Rovers at the Jungle.
 This was later named Castleford's Try of the Year at the club's end-of-season awards night.

+York Knights

+Clarkson joined York Knights ahead of the 2020 season.
+In October 2023, Clarkson announced his retirement from rugby league at the end of the 2023 season.

 Representative career

 Clarkson has won representative honours with Yorkshire and England at under-17's level.
 He has also featured for the England Knights in 2012.